Canberra Airport

-Canberra Airport (IATA: CBR, ICAO: YSCB) is an international airport situated in the District of Majura, Australian Capital Territory, serving Australia's capital city, Canberra, as well as the nearby city of Queanbeyan and regional areas of the Australian Capital Territory and southeastern New South Wales.
-Located approximately 8 km from the city centre, within the North Canberra district, it is the eighth-busiest airport in Australia.
+Canberra Airport (IATA: CBR, ICAO: YSCB) is an international airport situated in the district of Majura, Australian Capital Territory.
+It serves Australia's capital city, Canberra, as well as the nearby city of Queanbeyan and regional southeastern New South Wales.
+Located approximately 8 km from the city centre, within the North Canberra district, it is the ninth-busiest airport in Australia.

-The airport serves direct flights to all Australian state capitals, as well as to many regional centres across the Australian east coast.
-Direct international links previously operated from Canberra to Singapore and Wellington.
-While flights to Qatar also used to operate via Sydney.
+The airport has direct flights to all Australian state capitals alongside many regional centres across the Australian East coast, as well as international services to Nadi and soon to Doha.
+Other international flights have, at various times, operated from Canberra to Denpasar, Singapore and Wellington.

-Canberra Airport handled 3,217,391 passengers in the 2018–19 financial year.
-Major redevelopment work completed in 2013 included the demolition of the old terminal, replacing it with a new facility designed to handle up to 8 million passengers annually.
+Canberra Airport handled 3.2 million passengers in the 2018–19 financial year.
+Major redevelopment work completed in 2013 included the demolition of the old terminal, replacing it with a new facility designed to handle up to eight million passengers annually.

 In addition to serving airline traffic, the airport is also the only public general aviation facility within the Australian Capital Territory.
-A former Royal Australian Air Force base – Defence Establishment Fairbairn is located within Canberra Airport and supports government VIP flying operations by 34 Squadron as well as ground handling for itinerant military aircraft and visiting heads of state.
+As a former Royal Australian Air Force base, Defence Establishment Fairbairn is located within Canberra Airport and supports government VIP flying operations by 34 Squadron as well as ground handling for itinerant military aircraft and visiting heads of state.

 Corporate management

-The airport's controlling entity is Capital Property Finance Pty Ltd, which had a 2014–15 income of A$405 million.
-The airport is managed and operated by the Canberra Airport Group Pty Ltd. Terry Snow is the airport's executive chairman and his step-son, Stephen Byron, is the managing director.
+The airport's controlling entity is Capital Property Finance Pty Ltd, the airport is managed and operated by the Canberra Airport Group Pty Ltd. The current CEO of the airport and property group is Terry Snow's step-son, Stephen Byron.

 History

 Early years

 The airport was built up from an old airstrip that was first laid down in the 1920s, not long after the National Capital site was decided.
-In 1939 it was taken over by the RAAF, with an area leased out for civil aviation.
+In 1939 it was taken over by the Royal Australian Air Force (RAAF), with an area leased out for civil aviation.

 On 13 August 1940, in what became known as the Canberra air disaster, a RAAF Lockheed Hudson flying from Melbourne crashed into a small hill to the east of the airport.
 Four crew and six passengers, including the Chief of the General staff and three Federal Government ministers, were killed in the accident.
 James Fairbairn, Minister for Air and Civil Aviation, was one of those killed and Fairbairn Airbase, the eastern component of the airport, was subsequently named after him.
 In 1962 the military side of the airport was renamed RAAF Base Fairbairn.
 The north-east quadrant of the airport still retains the Fairbairn name.